ibm-cloud-docs/containers/cs_storage_block_vpc.md

 You can choose between predefined storage tiers with GB sizes and IOPS that meet the requirements of your workloads.
 To find out if VPC Block Storage is the right storage option for you, see [Choosing a storage solution](/docs/containers?topic=containers-storage_planning#choose_storage_solution).
 For pricing information, see [Pricing for Block Storage for VPC](/docs/vpc-on-classic?topic=vpc-on-classic-pricing-for-vpc#pricing-for-block-storage-for-vpc).

 VPC Block Storage is available only for standard clusters that are provisioned on VPC infrastructure and that have all subnets configured with a public gateway.
 To use block storage in a cluster with classic {{site.data.keyword.cloud_notm}} infrastructure, see [Storing data on classic {{site.data.keyword.cloud_notm}} Block Storage](/docs/containers?topic=containers-block_storage).
 VPC Block Storage is a single zone storage solution.
 If you have a multizone cluster, consider using one of the [multizone persistent storage options](/docs/containers?topic=containers-storage_planning#persistent_storage_overview).
 {: important}

+VPC Block Storage is not removed when you remove the cluster or the PVC.
+Instead, follow the [steps](/docs/containers?topic=containers-cleanup) to manually remove VPC Block Storage from your cluster.
+{: important}

 ## Installing the VPC Block Storage add-on